Probate, Wills and Trusts

 All the property owned by the deceased at the time of death may be included in the estate and subject to probate.
 This could include bank accounts, Certificates of Deposit, investment and retirement accounts.
 It could also include the deceased’s real estate holdings and personal property, such as automobiles, boats, jewelry, furniture, and artwork.
 The probate process also provides mechanisms for payment of outstanding estate debts and taxes, for setting a deadline for creditors to file claims (foreclosing the possibility that old or unpaid creditors will haunt heirs or beneficiaries), and for the distribution of the remainder of the estate to the rightful heirs.

-KALIS, KLEIMAN & WOLFE is familiar with every aspect of the probate process.
+KALIS, KLEIMAN & WOLFE is familiar with every aspect of the probate process and Florida Probate Code.
 Our attorneys have a clear and complete understanding of Florida Probate laws and process; and we will assist you with the probate system and with drafting Wills.
+When necessary, will litigate on your behalf.
 While some Will Contests have been known to drag on for many years our experienced attorneys will help to expedite the process and will give you honest advice about what might serve your interests best.